xiix0/scam/README.md

-Tomorrow will be cancelled due to lack of interest.
+You will be advanced socially, without any special effort on your part.